mashaesa/Trading_Bot/README.md

 7. **Machine Learning:**
    - Build predictive models for trend and volatility analysis.
    - Generate datasets from historical trades for training and testing.

-This section outlines the systematic approach to developing a highly functional trading bot, incorporating advanced analytics and automation for market behaviour learning and optimisation.

 ## Current Progress